rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

 We might model a binding as a pair, or as a row in a table, an element of a relation (subset of a Cartesian product), an element of a Python dictionary, or as an attribute of a Python object.
 We prefer the attribute model because it affords _dot_ notation for lookup, that is, `o.foo` rather than the dictionary's syntax `o['foo']`.
+Thanks to [divs1210](https://gist.github.com/divs1210?page=3) for this idea of modeling frames as dummy lambda functions, namely `lambda: None`, and assigning attributes to them.

 +++